 This same procedure can be used to calculate a contribution for a 1-month change, or over several months.
 The relative importance at the beginning of the period should always be the starting point.

-Note that if the 12-month period crosses a biennial weight update (January of even years), the calculation will have to be done in multiple parts.
+Note that if the 12-month period crosses a weight update, the calculation will have to be done in multiple parts.